 -q If used as the first parameter on the command line, the curlrc config file will not be read and used.
-See the -K/--config for details on the default config file search path.
+See the -K, --config for details on the default config file search path.

--Q/--quote <command>
+-Q, --quote <command>

 (FTP/SFTP) Send an arbitrary command to the remote FTP or SFTP server.
 Quote commands are sent BEFORE the transfer takes place (just after the initial PWD command in an FTP transfer, to be exact).
 To make commands take place after a successful transfer, prefix them with a dash '-'.
-To make commands be sent after libcurl has changed the working directory, just before the transfer command(s), prefix the command with a '+' (this is only supported for FTP).
+To make commands be sent after curl has changed the working directory, just before the transfer command(s), prefix the command with a '+' (this is only supported for FTP).
 You may specify any number of commands.
 If the server returns failure for one of the commands, the entire operation will be aborted.
-You must send syntactically correct FTP commands as RFC959 defines to FTP servers, or one of the commands listed below to SFTP servers.
+You must send syntactically correct FTP commands as RFC 959 defines to FTP servers, or one of the commands listed below to SFTP servers.
 This option can be used multiple times.
+When speaking to an FTP server, prefix the command with an asterisk () to make curl continue even if the command fails as by default curl will stop at first failure.

 SFTP is a binary protocol.
-Unlike for FTP, libcurl interprets SFTP quote commands before sending them to the server.
+Unlike for FTP, curl interprets SFTP quote commands itself before sending them to the server.
+File names may be quoted shell-style to embed spaces or special characters.
 Following is the list of all supported SFTP quote commands: